MElbeshti/cisco-ise-guest-user/README.md

 # cisco-ISE-Guestuser-Gui
 hi Github Users
-Since this is my first post on the GitHub community, I want your help and support I am creating a small Cisco ise GUI python token with the following features:
+Since this is my first post on the GitHub community, I want your help and support I am creating a small Cisco ise python Code (ISEALLGUser.py) with the following features:

 Get a list of three main information from cisco ise guest users (company name, username, id) and save them in sqlite3 DB